salhi100/django_airbnb_cloning_practice/README.md

 # 10. Views and URLs

 - urls: request
-  - Log-in, password
+  - ex) Log-in, password from users
 - views: response
-  - rendered HTML
+  - ex) rendered HTML
+- {{}} stuff: inserting Python logics in static template
 - Inheritance for html
   - base.html is base structure (or father class) of static html files
   - Just like extending in pug